What are SBA Lines of Credit?

 However, some businesses prefer lines of credit over traditional term loans because of the fast funding time and low approval requirements.

-If you need the money sooner or don’t meet SBA lender requirements, a different line of credit or business financing product would be the better option.
+If you need the money sooner or don’t meet SBA lender requirements, a different line of credit or business financing product would be a better option.

 Are there other SBA business financing products?

-Yes, the CAPLine of credit program is just one form of available SBA loan programs.
+Yes, the CAPLine of credit program is just one of the available SBA loan programs.
 Other options include:

 What are my other Business Line of Credit options?